nicklockwood/ShapeScript/docs/ios/options.md

 Similar to `detail`, `smoothing` is used to control the appearance of curved shapes.

 As mentioned above, all shapes in ShapeScript are formed from flat triangles.
 To create the illusion of a curved surface, lighting can be smoothly interpolated across polygon faces to give the appearance of curvature.
-Lighting is calculated using [surface normals](https://en.wikipedia.org/wiki/Normal_(geometry)) - vectors  pointing outwards from each [vertex](https://en.wikipedia.org/wiki/Vertex_(geometry)) in a model that are used to indicate when the simulated curvature differs from the geometric reality.
+Lighting is calculated using [surface normals](https://en.wikipedia.org/wiki/Normal_(geometry)) - vectors  pointing outwards from each [vertex](https://en.wikipedia.org/wiki/Vertex_(geometry)) in a mesh that are used to indicate when the simulated curvature differs from the geometric reality.

 [Primitive shapes](primitives.md) in ShapeScript all have appropriate normals set by default, and when creating [paths](paths.md) you can use the `curve` command to specify when a corner should appear curved rather than sharp.
 However, there are times when you may wish to override the default behavior, e.g. to deliberately create a more angular appearance, or to smooth an [imported](import.md) model that does not already include appropriate surface normal data.